aiven/devportal/docs/platform/howto/byoc/delete-custom-cloud.rst

 .. important::

     Remember to remove the resources created in your AWS account when applying the Terraform template to create the custom cloud.
 They are not removed automatically after deleting the cloud.
-Unless you've removed them earlier, use the ``terraform destroy`` comand to delete them.
+Unless you've removed them earlier, use the ``terraform destroy`` command to delete them.
 See the guidelines on how to use the ``destroy`` command in `Command: destroy <https://developer.hashicorp.com/terraform/cli/commands/destroy>`_.

 Check it out
 ------------